How to Use Ahrefs Mobile: A Step-by-Step Guide

 You can also use Ahrefs’ Keywords Explorer to find topics that are popular with mobile searchers.
 Pay attention to keywords with high mobile volume or those that imply local intent, like “near me” searches.
 Understanding these nuances helps you create content that directly answers the questions mobile users are asking, making your site more relevant and useful to them.

-Create Mobile-First Content
+Adopting a Mobile-First Content Strategy

 With mobile-first indexing, Google primarily uses the mobile version of your site for ranking and indexing.
 This means your mobile site is no longer a secondary, stripped-down version of your desktop site; it’s the main event.
 When creating new content, think about the mobile experience from the very beginning.
 This includes using short paragraphs, concise sentences, and plenty of white space to make text easier to read on a small screen.